Lesley Murdoch ONZM MBE - President

 Appointed to NZC Board in 2021

 Bill received a CNZM for services to Governance, the Arts and Sport, and holds a Bachelor of Laws.
-Bill has a strong investment banking and investment background.
-He is responsible for managing Sir Owen Glenn’s philanthropic activities in New Zealand and is a member of Sir Owen’s Global Investment Committee.
-He has held several Government board appointments including Sport NZ, High Performance Sport NZ, Hillary Commission, NZ Racing Board, NZ Film Commission and the NZ Screen Council.
-He is currently a Director of TAB NZ and a Trustee of the NZ Parliamentary Education Trust.
-Following his tenure on the Equestrian Federation Board, Bill was awarded an Honorary Life Membership by Equestrian Sport NZ.
-Bill is Chairman of the KidsCan Charitable Trust and a Founding Trustee of the Wellington Stadium Trust.
+Bill brings extensive governance experience to the board.
+With a long career in investment banking, he is responsible for managing Sir Owen Glenn’s philanthropic activities in New Zealand and is a member of Sir Owen’s Global Investment Committee.
+He is a Founding Trustee of the Wellington Stadium Trust and has held several Government board appointments including Sport NZ, High Performance Sport NZ, Hillary Commission, NZ Racing Board, NZ Film Commission and the NZ Screen Council.
+He is a former Chair of the KidsCan Charitable Trust and Far North Holdings Limited and Director of Equestrian Sports New Zealand from which he received an Honorary Life Membership.
+He is currently a Director of TAB NZ, Director of Far North Housing Ltd, Trustee of the Eden Park Trust Board, Trustee of the NZ Parliamentary Education Trust, and Chairman of Christchurch-based orthopaedic instrument manufacturer, Enztec Limited.

 Appointed to NZC Board in 2020